equinor/radix-flux/README.md

 ## Flux system
 The `flux-system` directory is created and managed by Flux.
 ## Overlay
 In Radix we want separate configurations per cluster.
-In order to achieve this we use Flux overlays which overrides the configuration defined in the `components` directory.
+In order to achieve this we use Flux overlays which override the configuration defined in the `components` directory.
 The `overlay` directory has the same structure as the `components` directory, but contains only files for the resources to be overridden.
 The files then need to be included in the `kustomization.yaml` file in the cluster environment directory.

 For example, radix-operator uses cluster-specific configuration which requires overriding the helm release.
 To do that, a file is with the name `helmRelease.yaml` is created in the `overlay` directory with the same sub-path as the `helmRelease.yaml` file in the `components` directory.
 Note that the `metadata` tag is used to specify the target resource.